Icerider007/Icerider007.github.io/_posts/2024-02-16-I,-criminal.md

 - **??? - ??? am**

 	Right, so

-	After Aya said the pass was active, I took it like this "The pass is active, but if I say no, then that's no anyway".
+	After Aya said the pass was active, I took it like this

+	"The pass is active, but if I say no, then that's no anyway"

 	Which makes sense, although I wasn't sure cause in the wet dream she had, apparently, I didn't listen when she said no, so I'm really not sure what she was expecting or what would be fun for her.

 	Ah, I know I might be making her sound pretty bad here, but that's not true, it's possible she was just saying stuff.